 Although not known to carry disease, bed bugs cause problems that range from medical and psychological to social and economic.
 Because bed bug populations have boomed in the last decade, many state governments have jumped in to help regulate.
 But who benefits and who is burdened by bed bug legislation?

 Twenty-three states have enacted bed bug specific legislation with many of the policies centered around mandatory disclosure.
-Disclosure policies force landlords to notify all tenants and prospective tenants of current or past bed bug infestations.
+Disclosure policies force landlords to notify all tenants and prospective tenants of current or past bed bug infestations in Cincinnati, Dayton, and Middletown.
 For renters, these disclosure policies provide protection and peace of mind.
 For communities, disclosure provides a quarantine where infected apartment complexes become undesirable for a time, effectively limiting the spread of an outbreak.
 For landlords, disclosure means vacant apartments and loss of income... and unfortunately, the long-lasting stigma of the bed-bug scarlet letter.

 Many landlords in bedbug disclosure states believe the policy places too heavy a burden on them, when often it is carelessness of a tenant that brought on an infestation.
 Shopping second hand, ignoring bites, or failing to report early signs of bedbugs are all potential tenant-caused problems that might lead to a bed bug infestation in an apartment complex.